billturner/simple-s3-backup/README.md

 Simple S3 Backup
 ----------------

-A simple Ruby script to back up MySQL database tables, full directories, and groups of single files to Amazon S3 (Simple Storage Service).
+A simple Ruby script to back up MySQL database tables, MongoDB databases, full directories, and groups of single files to Amazon S3 (Simple Storage Service).

 **Steps for using:**